 Modern chambers often take one of two routes to success.
 Go big or go boutique.
 As the third largest chambers in the country, St Philips has elected for the former.

 Closer to home, two other tenants were appointed to the Football Association’s Anti-Discrimination Chairman Panel, and another is on the UK National Anti-Doping Panel.
-This year, Simon Davis managed to secure the first conviction of a sex trafficker under the Modern Slavery Act 2015.
+In recent years, Simon Davis managed to secure the first conviction of a sex trafficker under the Modern Slavery Act 2015.
 Kevin Hegarty QC and Raj Punia were commended by the National Crime Agency for securing successful convictions for a scheme which saw £130 million laundered through UK banks to China and the Middle East.

 Turning to pupillages at the set.
 The advocacy training course is apparently “second to none” with the chambers having “fantastic pupil supervisors who really let me contribute”.
 Clerks are known to “keep you towards the upper end of your comfort zone” by frequently giving “you something that’s a challenge and really accelerates your practice”.
 Rookies praised the “free and ready access to QCs and experts on the field”.
 As one commenter put it, “everyone is very friendly” and “I only need to ask, and I could receive help from anyone”.
 This training has helped St Philips produce individuals who are able to climb the judicial ladder.
 Indeed, in 2018 alone it bestowed the bench with two district judges, three circuit judges and one High Court judge.
 Furthermore, Richard Atkins QC was appointed vice chair of the Bar Council for 2018.